Covenant Christian School (Canberra)

+The school had 183 students enrolled in K-10 in 2021.
+Of whom, 5 were international students.
+There were also 37 employed staff at CCS during the 2021 academic year of whom 22 were teaching staff and 15 were non-teaching staff.

 Houses

 Covenant Christian Schools, like many other schools in Australia, use a house system, and consists of three houses for both Primary and Secondary.

 These houses are named after historical Christian figures, James Hudson Taylor, David Livingstone and William Carey.